MuhammedRefaatMetwally/TodoApp/README.md

 # App Features
-✅ Room Library Database: Leveraging the power of Room Library for efficient and robust data storage, ensuring seamless access to tasks.
+✅ Room Library Database: Leveraging the power of Room Library for efficient and robust data storage, ensuring seamless access to tasks.<br>
-🔌 Hilt Dependency Injection: Implementing Hilt for dependency injection, making the app's architecture cleaner, more modular, and easier to maintain.
+🔌 Hilt Dependency Injection: Implementing Hilt for dependency injection, making the app's architecture cleaner, more modular, and easier to maintain.<br>
-📅 Calendar Library: Integrating a calendar library for enhanced organization, allowing users to schedule and manage tasks effectively.
+📅 Calendar Library: Integrating a calendar library for enhanced organization, allowing users to schedule and manage tasks effectively.<br>
-🌓 Dark/Light Mode: Supporting both dark and light modes for a personalized user experience, ensuring comfort and accessibility for all users.
+🌓 Dark/Light Mode: Supporting both dark and light modes for a personalized user experience, ensuring comfort and accessibility for all users.<br>
-🌍 Localization: Implementing localization to make the app accessible to users worldwide, offering a seamless experience in multiple languages.
+🌍 Localization: Implementing localization to make the app accessible to users worldwide, offering a seamless experience in multiple languages.<br>
 ✏️ Edit Tasks: The functionality to edit tasks allows users to update and modify their to-do list effortlessly.